jmazzuca92/unit-1-homework/README.md

 # **Landscape**

 easyfinancial services the lending domain in the FinTech industry.
 Since 2010, online alternative lending has been growing rapidly<sup>11</sup>.
-FinTech lending solutions are not just popular among millennials and Gen Z consumers, 46% of the FinTech lending domain serviced consumers 40 years and older as per Q1 2017 through Q2 2018 study conducted by TransUnion<sup>1</sup>.
+FinTech lending solutions are not just popular among millennials and Gen Z consumers - 46% of the FinTech lending domain serviced consumers 40 years and older as per Q1 2017 through Q2 2018 study conducted by TransUnion<sup>1</sup>.

 ### **Major Competitors:**